tylerkeesling/batterup-client/README.md

 ## Acknowledgments

-* Inspiration for this project came from my friend Rob's incessant need to keep track of our softball team's hitting statistics to drive better performance
+* Inspiration for this project came from my friend Rob's incessant need to keep track of our softball team's hitting statistics to drive better performance, so, thank you Rob